Quantum tomography of entangled qubits by time-resolved single-photon counting with time-continuous measurements: Results and analysis

 \subsection{Qubit tomography}

 First, we select a sample of $8820$ qubits according to \eqref{3e4} with parameters $r, \theta$, and $\phi$ covering the whole Bloch ball.
 To each state from the sample, we apply the QST framework.
-Then, for the sample, we compute the average fidelity and standard deviation (SD).
+Then, for the sample, we compute the average fidelity and the corresponding SD.
 In \tabref{qubitadata1}, in the columns with the heading "Mixed", one finds the results for different values of the jitter ($\sigma_j$) and numbers of photons ($\mathcal{N}$).

 We observe three tendencies that were anticipated.
 First, if we analyze the columns, we notice that the average fidelity declines as we increase the jitter, whereas the corresponding SD grows.
-This feature is attributed to the fact that the measurement operators are squeezed towards the center of the Bloch ball for a greater time uncertainty, see \figref{measurement2}.
+This feature is attributed to the fact that the measurement operators are squeezed toward the center of the Bloch ball for a greater time uncertainty, see \figref{measurement2}.
 Second, by comparing the figures in rows, we see that the results improve if we increase the number of photons per measurement.
 This was also anticipated since the number of photons is negatively correlated with the influence of the Poisson noise.
 Thirdly, we observe that the results obtained based on low-photon statistics exhibit a large variance, which implies that the fidelities are more scattered.

 One may argue that the decline in the accuracy of state estimation is not so significant when compared with the collapse of the measurement operators, as presented in \figref{measurement2}.
 This comes from the fact that, with the squeezed measurement operators, we can still properly estimate the states which lie inside of the Bloch ball.
 However, in many applications, we do not implement states of a great entropy but utilize only pure states, e.g., to encode information or in QKD protocols.
 Therefore, it appears justifiable to measure the accuracy of the framework for a sample of pure states.